chittolina/pdf-date-extractor/README.md

 1. **Access the Web Interface:** Visit [PDF Date Extractor](https://pdf-date-extractor.vercel.app/) in your browser.
 2. **Upload Your PDF:** Use the provided interface to upload your PDF file.
-3. **Instant Results:** Your extracted dates will be displayed on the webpage.
+3. **Instant Results:** Your extracted dates will be displayed on the calendar widget.
+Click on a extracted date to see it's text snippet and a link to the PDF.

 ## Getting Started 🏁